 If you didn't get Personal Finance 101 in high school or Adulting Your Money as a college elective, you're far from alone.
 But you shouldn't sit idle and let your money worries go unchecked.
 Follow these five essential tips for freelancers to level up your savings and investments.

 Your first step after setting up your freelance business should be to open a dedicated checking account for your freelance business.
-If you haven’t done this already, you should get your business account set up right away!
+There are a number of great banks just for freelancers, like Lili and Novo.
+If you haven't done this already, you should get your business account set up right away!
 Ideally, your business should have its own checking and savings, as well as a credit card for business expenses.

 Keeping your money separated allows you to put away a dedicated business savings account to help you stay afloat during a dry spell.
 It also helps you better take advantage of business tax deductions.
 And it makes it easier to deal with the various 1099 forms for your business.